 If you’re convicted of drugged driving, yes.
 These convictions are typically treated like alcohol-related DUIs, so offenders will likely see increased rates.
 Though the correlation between recreational marijuana being legal and a higher accident risk is still uncertain, it’s unlikely that car insurance rates will rise statewide for those who haven’t been convicted of a marijuana-related DUI.

 According to CDOT, it’s too soon to tell.
 More data will need to be collected in the months and years to come before we know for sure.
 Earlier this year, however, the Denver Post reported that 12 percent of DUI cases in 2014 involved suspected marijuana use.
 Findings on the risks and impacts of drugged driving have been hazy and sometimes contradictory, which is why the National Highway Traffic Safety Administration (NHTSA) is conducting ongoing national research on the subject.

 Current studies show that drugged driving appears to be on the rise.
 But, even though cannabis users had a twenty-five percent greater chance of being in a crash than nonusers, the higher risk could be attributed to other factors, like age or gender.
 Future research is needed to get a clear answer.
 So, in other words, stay tuned.

 Know the rules

 If you live in a state where cannabis is legal, study up.
 The rules for driving with, possessing, and using marijuana vary widely from state to state and even city to city.
 There is one common denominator, though: drugged driving is illegal in every state, regardless of pot laws.
-So, if you’re convicted, you’ll face the consequences (including higher insurance rates).
-With apps like Canary, it’s easier than ever to gauge your impairment, so if you plan to partake, don’t get behind the wheel.
+If you’re convicted, you’ll face the consequences (including higher insurance rates).
+With apps like Canary, it’s easier than ever to gauge your impairment.
+So if you plan to partake, don’t get behind the wheel.